davide-casiraghi/resources/docs/drupal/Database.md

 ```

 ## Select a node that has specific set of entity references
-Lets imagine you need to select all nodes that have **at least** 2 and 8 terms saved on
+Select all nodes that have **at least** terms with id 2 and 8 referenced on
 field_terms.
 You need to add a separate andConditionGroup for each term.

 ``` php